-It’s actually very simple.
-Let’s start at the beginning because you will not understand the rest of this article if you don’t know what refresh rate essentially means.
-Fortunately, the term is not that complex.
-The refresh rate is simply the number of times a display refreshes the image it shows per second.
+Let’s start at the beginning; fortunately, the term is not that complex.
+A refresh rate is simply the number of times a display refreshes the image it shows per second.

 Refresh Rate and Gaming